kblood86/final_project/README.md

 Our team will be using publicly available loan application data from Lending Club and applying machine learning techniques learned in class to train a categorial model to predict loan approval or denial based on specified criteria.

-We will analyze X years of data and, through exploratory data analysis, determine what is best to with our work.
-We will then develop multiple machine learning models and, based upon the predictive performance of either model, select one to further develop and present.
+We will analyze X years of data and, through exploratory data analysis, determine what of the provided information is best to use with our work.
+We will then develop multiple machine learning models and, based upon the predictive performance of each, select one to further develop and present.

 ## Team Responsibilities: